-Breastfeeding is beautiful and healthy, but I’m not gonna lie to you.
+Breastfeeding is beautiful and healthy, but I’m not going to lie to you.
 It does change your breasts.
 How much it changes them depends on how well you take care of them.

 There’s no doubt that breastfeeding is rough on your boobs.
 They are in a constant state of flux.